noahpresler/React-Tutorial/README.md

   $('body').scrollTop($('body').prop("scrollHeight"));
 }
 ```
+Add this function inside of the App class.

 Give it a run - if all is well, you'll see that when the App component gets updated (When you click the add meme button) it scrolls to the new one :D